Eric Santner

-Eric L. Santner (born 1955) is an American scholar.
+Eric Lawrence Santner (born 1955) is an American scholar.
 He is Philip and Ida Romberg Professor in Modern Germanic Studies, and Chair, in the Department of Germanic Studies, at the University of Chicago, where he has been based since 1996.
 A graduate of Oberlin College in 1977, Santner received his doctorate at the University of Texas at Austin, in 1984, then going on to teach at Princeton University.

 Santner's writing covers literature, psychoanalysis, religion, and philosophy.
 It deals with German poetry, post-war Germany, and the Holocaust.
 His 2001 book On the Psychotheology of Everyday Life: Reflections on Freud and Rosenzweig tackles the question of religious tolerance using the work of the Jewish religious philosopher Franz Rosenzweig.